John Sevier: Governor of Tennessee

 After Sevier's third (two-year) term as governor, term limits prevented him from seeking a fourth consecutive term.
 Archibald Roane was elected as his replacement.
 Both Sevier and Jackson campaigned for major-general of the militia: the vote ended in a tie, and Roane chose Jackson.
 When Sevier announced his candidacy for governor in 1803, Roane and Jackson publicized documents acquired from the Nashville land office scandal and accused Sevier of bribery.
 Their efforts to smear Sevier were unsuccessful, however, and the popular Sevier easily defeated Roane in the election.

 Following his inauguration, Sevier encountered Jackson in Knoxville.
 They had an argument during which Sevier accused Jackson of adultery in his marriage to Rachel Donelson.
 An enraged Jackson challenged Sevier to a duel, which he accepted.
 The duel was to take place at Southwest Point, but Sevier's wagon stalled at Campbell's Station en route to the duel.
-As Jackson returned to Knoxville, he encounted Sevier's entourage.
+As Jackson returned to Knoxville, he encountered Sevier's entourage.
 The two men loudly exchanged insults, and Sevier's horse ran away, carrying his pistols.
 Jackson pointed his pistol at Sevier, who hid behind a tree.
 Sevier's son pointed his pistol at Jackson, and Jackson's second pointed his pistol at Sevier's son.
 Members of both parties managed to resolve the incident before bloodshed took place.

 In 1804, Sevier helped William C. C. Claiborne get appointed governor of the newly acquired Louisiana Territory, a position which Jackson had sought.
 Jackson supported Roane in the state's gubernatorial election in 1805, but Sevier won with nearly two-thirds of the vote.
 Sevier's last campaign for governor was in 1807, when he defeated William Cocke.